Editor’s Note: This post was updated on September 8, 2018 for accuracy and comprehensiveness. It was originally published on September 22, 2016.

-So, if you want to push past your plateau, you’ll need to know your “enemy” so that you can overcome it.
-The best way to start is to first understand what a plateau is, what it isn’t, and how to understand the changes in your body when they do occur.
+So, if you want to push past your plateau, you must know your “enemy” so you can overcome it.
+The best way to start is to first understand what a plateau is, what it isn’t, and how to understand the changes in your body when they occur, and different tactics you can use to break through.

 Before we dive into some techniques you can use to break through your plateau, you need to consider how you first recognized it.
-If your only measure of success involves your bathroom scale, you’re not getting the full picture.
+If you only use your bathroom scale to measure success, you’re not getting the full picture.

-Most people recognize a “plateau” by one day stepping on a bathroom scale, taking a look at the number, and seeing it unchanged from the last time they measured a week or so ago.
-While definitely a frustrating experience.
-It also points a bigger problem: you’re thinking about your progress in terms of weight loss, not fat loss.
+Most people recognize a “plateau” because they haven’t seen the number on the scale change for a few weeks.
+While that is definitely a frustrating experience, it also points a bigger problem: you’re thinking about your progress in terms of weight loss, not fat loss.

 What’s the problem with weight loss?
-What you think of as “body weight” is really the sum of everything that’s in your body, and not all of that weight is “bad.”
-Your muscle mass, for example, you’ll want to protect at all costs.
+What you think of as “body weight” is really the sum of everything that’s in your body, and not all of that weight is “bad”.
+Muscle growth, for example, is positive weight gain.

 What you really are trying to do when you are losing weight is lose extra body fat.
 What does this have to do with plateaus?